 When landscape designer, Teryl Ciarlo first spotted a 1930’s cottage in Brentwood, she was drawn to its “old tradition charm and the big, beautiful yard.”
 As she surveyed the grounds surrounding the shingled cottage, she envisioned a profusion of boxwood globes, climbing roses, fruit trees, and a vegetable garden, all executed with organic gardening techniques.
 She also saw how the lines between the interiors of the cottage and the gardens could overlap: “As a landscape designer, I enjoy indoor to outdoor living,” she says.
-And Teryl knows how to create an A-list space.
+And Teryl knows how to create an A-list garden design.
 Just ask her high profile clients like Jessica Alba.

 As she renovated the cottage and gardens, she implemented this mindset, setting up tables and lighting in the gardens, bringing fresh flowers into her home, and often leaving the doors open to blur the distinctions between the cottage and its land.
 This intermingling—a bit of outdoors indoors and vice versa–enlivens every aspect of both the cottage and its accompanying gardens.

 What are the key things to consider when planning or refreshing your outdoors space to add style and function?
 Here’s her top 5 list:

 1. Light it up.
 “I use strings of lights and hanging lanterns,” Teryl says.
 “They add such a magical feel to the yard at night.”

 2. Furniture is key.
 “I have a variety of seating areas,” Teryl says.
 Different types of seating—from benches to chairs—keeps things visually interesting.